Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Applications

 Let $E$ be the matrix equal to the direct sum of all the matrices on the edge nodes and $V$ be the direct sum of all the matrices on vertex nodes.
 Then $Z$ reduces to the matrix $A=EPV$ where $P$ is the permutation matrix obtained from crossed wires.
 Let $e$ be an edge node and let $r_e$ be the row vector of $E$ corresponding to $e$.
 For any column vector $c_v$ of $PV$ associated with vertex node $v$, $r_e\cdot c_v\ne 0$ if and only if $e$ is incident to $v$.
 In fact, $r_e\cdot c_v$ is equal to the number of wires $v\to e$ minus the number of wires $e\to v$ in $Z$.
 This implies that $A=B$, the incidence matrix.

 \end{proof}

 Reflect $Z$ across a vertical line, transposing all node matrices, to obtain $Z^{\dagger}$, which collapses to the matrix $B^T$.
 Our final circuit $ZZ^{\dagger}$ is the composition of $Z$ with $Z^{\dagger}$.
 Figures \ref{fig:threecircuits}(a) and (b), show an example of a graph $G$ and its transformation into a circuit $ZZ^{\dagger}$.
-Figure \ref{fig:threecircuits}(c) is equivalent to \ref{fig:threecircuits}(b) but we have composed the two stacks of vertex nodes.
-We denote the determinantal circuit like in Figure \ref{fig:threecircuits}(c) associated to a graph $G$, $D_G$.
+We denote the determinantal circuit like in Figure \ref{fig:threecircuits}(b) associated to a graph $G$, $D_G$.
+Then our map $i$ sends $G\to D_G$.